dh-notes/pandoc-workflow/pandoctut.md

 5. *One source many destinations.* As the vectors of publication multiply, we need to be able to generate a multiplicity of formats including for slide projection, print, web, and mobile.
 Ideally, we would like to be able to generate most common formats without breaking bibliographic dependencies.
 Our workflow needs to be portable as well--it would be nice to be able to copy a folder to a thumbdrive and know that it contains everything needed for publication.

 Markdown and LaTeX answer all of these requirements.
-We choose to author the primary text in Markdown (and not LaTeX) because it offers the most light-weight and clutter free syntax (hence, mark  *down*) and because when coupled with Pandoc it allows for the greatest flexibility in outputs (including .docx and .tex files).^[There are no good solutions for arriving at MS Word from LaTeX.]
+We choose to author the primary text in Markdown (and not LaTeX) because it offers the most light-weight and clutter free syntax (hence, mark  *down*) and because when coupled with Pandoc it allows for the greatest flexibility in outputs (including .docx and .tex files).^[There are no good solutions for directly arriving at MS Word from LaTeX.]

 # Use cases
 In this tutorial, you will learn to use Pandoc--a command line tool that converts plain text files a number of beautifully formatted file types: PDF, .docx, HTML, .tex, slide decks, and more.^[<http://johnmacfarlane.net/pandoc/>]

 We will cover three use cases here.
-In the first, you will learn the basics of markdown--an easy to read and write plain text markup syntax -- and use Pandoc to generate a simple .pdf file.^[Don't worry if you don't understand any of this terminology yet!]
+In the first, you will learn the basics of markdown--an easy to read and write plain text markup syntax--and use Pandoc to generate a simple .pdf file.^[Don't worry if you don't understand any of this terminology yet!]
 In the second, we will add some figures and bibliography, generate an MS Word document, and then change the citation style form MLA to Chicago.
 Finally, we will use Pandoc create some attractive slides for a presentation.

 As a side-effect of this tutorial, you will be introduced to the basics of command line file management--a skill necessary for many more advanced research workflows.

 # Mindset
 Readers with experience in data science, software development, or server administration may want to skip this section and go straight to software requirements.
 For all others, we would like to take a moment to discuss what to do when things go wrong.
 Something is likely to go wrong in any tutorial.
-The magic of computing is in its universal reproducibility.
+But the magic of computing lies in its universal reproducibility.
 Software works in similar ways on varied platforms, on machines in various state of disrepair, and under the precarious conditions of competing standards, formats, and protocols.
 The *Programming Historian 2* has a good guide on "what to do if you get stuck."^[http://programminghistorian.org/lessons/troubleshooting] In addition to the many helpful tips there, we suggest learning about the Freenode Internet Relay Chat (IRC) servers, a helpful online community that is often willing to help with many of the tools discussed in this article.^[<irchelp.org> can help you get started with IRC.]
 Generally, your troubleshooting heuristic should start with googling the exact error message (by using double quotes in Google), asking the IRC channel, and then posting to relevant Q&A sites like Stack Exchange or Digital Humanities Questions & Answers.
 Finally, if all else fails, we are happy to answer your questions directly by email.

 With this in mind, we purposefully omit some of the granular, platform- or hardware-bound details.
 For example, it makes no sense to provide installation instructions for Notepad++, when the Notepad++ website will always have instructions that are both more current and more complete.
 Similarly, the mechanics of Pandoc markdown are best explored by searching for "Pandoc markdown" on Google, with the likely first result being Pandoc's homepage.